chukstobi/chukstobi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Mobile Application creation using Kivy
+Backend Development using Django & React
 - 🌱 I’m currently learning ...
 Django fullstack web developement
 - 👯 I’m looking to collaborate on ...
-Django fullstack web developement
+Django fullstack web developement, Data science Projects
 - 🤔 I’m looking for help with ...Django fullstack web developement
 - 💬 Ask me about ... anything about me
 - 📫 How to reach me: ... chuksikey@gmail.com, [Twitter] @_Dtechnerd